github/backup-utils/README.md

    * OSX: `brew install s3cmd`
    * Ubuntu: `apt-get install s3cmd`
  4. Run `scripts/ghe-s3-backup-all`

 ### Requirements

+Backup site requirements are modest: a bash interperter and rsync v2.6.4 or greater.
+Any modern Linux with rsync should be fine.

 In order to be able to start performing online backups via `ghe-rsync-backup` the GitHub Enterprise appliance needs to be running 11.10.342 or above.
 Offline backups via `ghe-backup` and `ghe-s3-backup` may work with older versions of GitHub Enterprise, though this is neither recommended nor supported.

 GitHub Enterprise's running version can be seen on http(s)://[hostname]/setup/upgrade.
 If you're not running on the latest release we recommend to upgrade the appliance.
 Please download the most recent GHP from the [GitHub Enterprise website](https://enterprise.github.com/download) and see [our guide](https://enterprise.github.com/help/articles/upgrading-to-a-newer-release) for more information on how to perform upgrades.

 ### Backup file structure